strozx/test_2digit/README.md

 ```

-First I parse the data with league/csv package to a Collection then I prepare data object with the same key as they are in the DB table.
+First I parse the data with league/csv package to a Collection then I prepare data object with the same keys as they are in the DB table.
 Then upsert the data based on the unique identifier emso.
 Upsert will update a row if the data is different or insert if emso is not present.